rbhogal/get-fit-app/README.md

 * Adjust your macros to fit your needs

 ### Meal Planner
+* Create new individual meal plans
-* Create a meal plan including breakfast, lunch, dinner, and snacks
+* Save a meal as breakfast, lunch, dinner, or snack
-* Save, edit, and delete meal entries
+* Edit or delete meal entries
+* Total calories and macros for your meals are calculated in the bottom row with a +/- calorie/macros needed to hit your target goal
 * Meal plans saved to your user account

 <p align="right">(<a href="#top">back to top</a>)</p>